LittleBits: Uses and partnerships

 LittleBits consists of small circuit boards with specific functions built to snap together with magnets without soldering, wiring, or programming.
 Each bit has its own specific function, such as light, sound, sensors, or buttons.
 There are "trillions of billions of combinations" possible in the littleBits open source library.
 NASA has collaborated with littleBits to design projects for a littleBits ‘Space Kit.’
 Projects include building a model Mars rover and the wireless transmission of music to a model of the International Space Station.
 In October 2014, the Space Kit won a Fast Company "Innovation by Design" award.
 In 2013, littleBits partnered with the Museum of Modern Art Stores in New York to build two window displays, which included a giant ferris wheel "propelled by a miniature cyclist" and a "mad scientist controlling a nearly life-sized puppet."
 Also in 2013, littleBits collaborated with KORG to create the Synth Kit, allowing users to build a DIY synthesizer or create musical instruments.
 In 2018 LittleBits STEAM Student Set was certified by the Education Alliance Finland for pedagogical quality.
+In 2017, littleBits partnered with Disney to develop the Droid Inventor Kit, codeveloped with the design team at Lucasfilm.
+The Droid Inventor Kit was named Top Creative Toy of the Year by the Toy Foundation.